TanvirArjel/TanvirArjel.Blazor/README.md

 2. Useful extension methods on **NavigationManager** to handle query strings.
 3. A pagination component to display pagination UI in Blazor Components.
 4. A **CustomValidationMessages** component for adding custom error/validation messages to the EditConext model.
+5. Extension method for adding bootstrap validation classes support in EditContext.

 ## ⭐ Giving a star